 A good storyteller should be able to weave both dreams and nightmares, and make them manifest.
 By tapping into this gift, you share your nightmares with a foe.

 You can weave horrible stories to frighten your foes and curse them with nightmares.
-You may take 1 minute to weave a horrible story in their own mind overand then whispers it to the winds to hunt down their target.
-The shifter makes a Harmony check against their target's Resolve Defence.
+Spend 2 anima and take 1 minute to weave a horrible story in your own mind, and then whisper it to the winds to hunt down your target.
+The shifter makes a Blood check against their target's Resolve Defence.

 A soul-singer is able to weave a beautiful song, drawing power from the essence of music itself to wash away trauma and nightmares and heal a wounded soul.

-Benefit: By spending 1 Anima, you can infuse your a song with potent supernatural magics to heal a single target.
-By spending 30 minutes singing to the target, you may grant one willing ally new checks to end all ongoing conditions affecting them, including curses, diseases and poisons.
-The target gains a +2 bonus on these checks.
+Benefit: By spending 2 Anima and 30 minutes, you can infuse your a song with potent supernatural magics to heal a single target.
+The target is granted an immediate flat check to end all ongoing conditions affecting them (including curses, diseases, and poisons), with a +4 Supernatural Bonus to the rolls.
 The target must remain in Close Range and be able to hear your song to benefit from this; though the target need not understand the song or even be conscious to gain the benefit.

 After a target is affected by this Facet, they become immune to its effects for the next day.